Among Europe’s Best

 The Financial Times (FT) conducts five annual sub-rankings of different study programmes offered at European business schools.
 At the end of the year, the sub-rankings are combined into a main ranking, the European Business Schools ranking.
 It is up to the institutions to choose which study programmes to submit.

-The FT ranking shows that NHH’s flagship, the Master’s in Management programme, is the highest rated master’s programme of this kind in Norway.
+The FT ranking has consistently shown that NHH’s flagship, the Master’s in Management programme, is the highest rated master’s programme of this kind in Norway.

 NHH is also Norway’s only CEMS member.
 FT has ranked the CEMS Master’s in International Management among the best in the world several times.